superbrothers/kubernetes-docs/kubectl_config_set-credentials.md

 ## kubectl config set-credentials

-Sets a user entry in kubeconfig
+Set a user entry in kubeconfig

 ### Synopsis

-Sets a user entry in kubeconfig
+Set a user entry in kubeconfig.

  Specifying a name that already exists will merge new fields on top of existing values.